Do you dream of getting away to write, but need some guidance on the next steps for your novel?

-This non-profit program will hold its 15th annual retreat from January 11-21, 2018, in the Mexican village of Tepoztlán.
+This non-profit program will hold its 16th annual retreat from January 10-20, 2019, in the Mexican village of Tepoztlán.
 The program requires a writing sample for admission, and also offers financial aid.

-It’s intended for “committed writers with projects underway,” as you’ll attend six three-hour workshops — with master instructors — on one of the following topics: fiction, poetry, memoir or investigative journalism.
+It’s intended for “committed writers with projects underway,” as you’ll attend six three-hour workshops — with master instructors — in fiction, poetry, memoir or journalism.